House and Senate progressives split over next steps on minimum wage - KESQ

 As Ocasio-Cortez sees it there are two immediate options progressives can take: “Do something about this parliamentary obstacle or abolish the filibuster.”

 Ocasio-Cortez also floated to reporters that a standalone bill could be possible, but pointed to the hurdle that Democratic Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, who are against raising the minimum wage, present in the Senate.
+Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, who are against raising the minimum wage through reconciliation, present in the Senate.

 “If we can pass a standalone bill, let’s do it, but the fact that we have two people in this entire country — two people in this entire country — that are holding back a complete transformation in working people’s lives, the same people who have held our country together throughout this pandemic, is wrong,” Ocasio-Cortez said.

-Note: CLARIFICATION: This story has been updated to reflect two Democratic senators are against raising the minimum wage through the reconciliation process.